Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/iphania-entry.md

 ### Chapter 2

 Upon first meeting the heroes, Fia explained the truth: the King they once knew was a fraud—the Outsider, who sought to destroy the universe.
-She begged for their aid, though she herself could not recall all the details, having lost fragments of her memory due to the strain of time travel.
+She asked for their aid, though she herself could not recall all the details, having lost fragments of her memory due to the strain of time travel.

 She asked the heroes to help her recover what had been lost.
 And so, they did.

 Their journey took them through Ancient Libestal, where they met Iphania’s past self—a princess still fighting to defy destiny.
 Through dungeons, Star Sites, and battles, the heroes slowly pieced together Fia’s lost memories.
 With clarity regained, she proposed a new path: let the heroes take up the Outlander’s burden of saving the world, so that he would not be punished, and the Outsider would never be born.

 The heroes shared the truth with Iphania, who, alongside them, convinced the Outlander to relinquish his fate.
 He agreed.
-And the plan worked—they defeated the Curse and saved Libestal.
+And the plan worked—they defeated [the Curse](#entry:heart-of-ruin-entry) and saved Libestal.

 But just as victory was within reach, fate struck again.
 The Curse reemerged during the celebration banquet, slaying Iphania in one final, merciless act.